sayarkarmakar/sayarkarmakar.github.io/index.md

 ---
 layout: frontpage
 title: Sayar Karmakar
-description: I am an assistant professor at the department of Statistics, University of Florida.
-Before this, I graduated from the Department of Statistics, University of Chicago.
+description: I am an assistant professor at the Department of Statistics, University of Florida.
+Prior to this, I graduated from the Department of Statistics, University of Chicago with a doctoral degree.
+Before that, I graduated from Indian Statistical Institute with a B. Stat. and M. Stat. degrees.

 keywords: time series, time-series data analysis, high-dimensional data.
 ---